8 Major Book Awards and Their Winners

 The Man Booker Prize for Fiction

 This prize is awarded annually to a living author who has published a book in the United Kingdom written in English in the year that the prize is given out.
 The Booker Prize Foundation Advisory Committee is the organization that selects a group of judges to vote on the winner each year.
-The winning author receives £50,000 as part of their award along with a huge increase in sales and notoriety.
-They have been giving out the prize since 1969.
+The winning author receives £50,000 as part of their award along with an increase in sales and notoriety.
+This prize has been given out since 1969.
 Authors cannot be self-published.
 They submit their work to the judges who then narrow down the entries until they have selected a winner.

 They also select the winners of the Man Booker International Prize which is given once every two years to a book published in English or with an English translation.
 The author’s entire body of work is considered rather than just one piece of writing.